 - The bow of Rivet City is broken off from the rest of the ship, forcing you to swim or take a hike to a Very Hard-locked door.

 - The switch to open the National Guard Depot Armory requires a long round trip through the Training Wing and Offices, unless you shortcut with fancy jumping.
-In turn, the southern half of the main building is blocked off from the northern half on the basement and first floors.

 - Fort Constantine's Bomb Storage has a basement area that is not immediately accessible from the main building if you picked your way in, because the key is locked in there with its deceased owner Tara, so you have to obtain the three "You Gotta Shoot 'Em In the Head" keys and enter from the CO Quarters and Launch Control Bunker.